inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Pagination and Filtering:**

+Pagination and Filtering are mechanisms used to limit the amount of data returned by the API, improving response time and reducing the load on the API.

 - For large queries, implement pagination and filtering mechanisms to limit the amount of data returned by the API.
 - By returning smaller chunks of data, you can improve the response time and reduce the load on the API.

 **Load Balancing:**

+Load Balancing is the process of distributing incoming API requests across multiple instances of an application, improving overall performance and preventing a single instance from becoming a bottleneck.

 - Use load balancing to distribute incoming API requests across multiple instances of your application.
 - This helps to improve overall performance and ensure that a single instance does not become a bottleneck.